carlos-gg/digitalgarden/content/AI/Deep learning/Normalizing flows.md

 ---
 title: "Normalizing flows"
-disableToc: false
 ---

+> Normalizing flow models are generative models, i.e. they infer the underlying probability distribution of an observed dataset.
+With that distribution we can do a number of interesting things, namely sample new realistic points and query probability densities

 ## Resources
-- Normalizing flow models are generative models, i.e. they infer the underlying probability distribution of an observed dataset.
-With that distribution we can do a number of interesting things, namely sample new realistic points and query probability densities.
 - https://github.com/janosh/awesome-normalizing-flows
 - [Flow-based Deep Generative Models](https://lilianweng.github.io/lil-log/2018/10/13/flow-based-deep-generative-models.html)
 - [Normalizing flow models](https://deepgenerativemodels.github.io/notes/flow/)